-Double accented letters appear with the top accent after the letter.
-(Limitation of font used in combination with use of Unicode combined diacritics.)
+Double accented letters may appear with the top accent after the letter.
+(This is a limitation of the font used in your browser in combination with use of Unicode combined diacritics.)

 |I looked over the source, and you're just about there.
 You've organized this very well and imaginatively. . . by engaging Distributed Proofreaders almost like Wolff did in during the pre-web days with his collaborators when he compiled the dictionary.
 I especially applaud you for making the source and data files available.
 This will surely allow Cebuano speakers, linguists and others to become even more engaged in the language.
 This has been a long road, but your accomplishment and contribution will be enduring, I'm sure.